By Matthew Ferrara, renowned Philosopher & Speaker

 And yet if Shatner were to write a book about those relationships, fans would spend millions to get a copy.
 A book is just another kind of deep database – one in which context matters more than contacts – chapters more than the index.
 So, consider your database today.
 Is it full of clean, deep and high-quality content about the people you consider most important to your business?
 If so, you’re well on your way to taking your career where few have gone before.

-Your sphere is the lifeblood of your business, but there’s only so much you can know about every client in it.
+Your sphere is the lifeblood of your real estate business, but there’s only so much you can know about every client in it.
 Public data is the one thing that can make all the difference.
 Using public data can help your marketing efforts be more tailored to your sphere, and, in return, make you stand out above the rest.
 Instead of focusing on a given neighborhood, with public data you can drill down to personal interests, like where people like to invest and donate to and if they enjoy reading books or watching sports.

 This is where Moxi Insights comes into play.
-It’s our public data offering for agents to get the most out of their databases and to notify them when their clients are most likely to buy or sell.
+It’s our public data offering for real estate agents to get the most out of their databases and to notify them when their clients are most likely to buy or sell.
 Moxi Insights gives quick and organized client information to agents through their CRM, from general demographics, housing info, lifestyle choices, financials, and hobbies to where clients/prospects donate and invest their money.
 Agents can potentially see if their clients have pets, drive certain cars, or if they’re a value shopper.

 Notifications and badges let you see when people in your sphere are looking to downsize or could afford a larger home, signaling if they’re highly likely to buy or sell.
 All of this makes it easier for agents to maintain control of their sphere, and of course, save them some precious time.